voxpupuli/puppet-icinga2/README.md

   require       => Mysql::Db['icinga2'],
 }
 ```
-For PostgreSQL we recomment the [puppetlabs/puppetlabs-postgresql] module.
+For PostgreSQL we recommend the [puppetlabs/puppetlabs-postgresql] module.
 You can install the server, create databases
 and manage user permissions with the module.
-Here's an example on how to use it in combination with Icinga2:
+Here's an example on how to use it in combination with Icinga 2:

 ``` puppet
 include icinga2